 Since starring on The Voice, Holly has made over 500 personal appearances in 14 states and 2 countries, including Uganda, where she became the first American Country Music Artist to appear in support of the only country music radio voice on the continent of Africa.
 In the last three years, Holly has made over fifteen trips to Nashville to record, co-write, and perform with some of the best in the country music industry.

 Currently, with her focus on the Texas country music scene, Holly has released three singles to Texas Regional Radio.
 All have charted in the top 100, including ‘Wax Paper Cups” a duet with popular Texas country artist, Ray Johnston of the Ray Johnston Band, and “You’re In Texas”, which rose to #44 on the TRRR Top 100.
 Holly's current single, "Dallas on Your Boots", is climbing the Texas charts and promises to be Holly’s most successful radio release to date.
 Additionally, Holly released the official DOYB music video mid-2017 and it was featured on the Country Rebel Facebook page and Great American Country (GAC).
-In the last year, Holly has opened for well-loved and respected artists such as Tracy Byrd, Willie Nelson, Neal McCoy, Linda Davis, Clint Black, the Oakridge Boys, Koe Wetzel, Stoney LaRue, Parker McCollum, Ray Johnston, Hudson Moore, and more.
+In the last year, Holly has opened for well-loved and respected artists such as Tracy Byrd, Willie Nelson, Neal McCoy, Restless Heart, Linda Davis, Clint Black, the Oakridge Boys, Kevin Fowler, Koe Wetzel, Stoney LaRue, Parker McCollum, Ray Johnston, Hudson Moore, and more.
 She is currently on tour in Texas and the southern region with her band on the Steel Tour.

 In addition to playing venues of all sizes and various types, Holly has a big heart for giving back, in particular as taking on a new role as the spokesperson for a local McLennan County organization, the Community Cancer Association.
 Holly especially loves sharing her background, experience, and the personal stories that have defined who she is today and who she hopes to be tomorrow with children and young adults at schools, camps, group homes, and hospitals.

-Holly graduated from Baylor University with a degree in Communications in 2015.
+Holly is a proud Baylor University alum with a degree in Communications.
 She resides in Waco, Texas.